ddella/WebSocket/README.md

 ### CREATE THE CERTIFICATE FOR SECURE WEBSOCKET `wss://`

-Secure WebSocket requires a standard `SSL/TLS` certificate, the same way as `https`.
+Secure WebSocket requires a standard `SSL/TLS` certificate, the same way as `https` do.
 In this workshop, we'll use a **self-signed** certificate.
-The tricky part is to have this self-signed certificate being accepted by Firefox/Chrome/Safari.
-This is the part that I struggled the most.
+The tricky part is to have this self-signed certificate being accepted by your browser.
+This is the tricky part in this workshop.
+It will depend on the browser and operating system.
 Troubleshooting self-signed certificate can be hard 😀.

-If you're on a Linux or macOS, use `openssl`.
+If you're on a Linux or macOS, use `openssl` to create the certificate.
 Just type the following commands to generate the self-signed certificate.

 ```command
 openssl genrsa -out ssl/websocket_rootCA.key 4096